Black Spades: History

-The gang quickly spread to nearby housing projects in the Soundview area (Monroe Houses, Soundview Houses, Bronx River Houses) and throughout the Bronx, starting a subculture inviting music in the lives of gang members.
+The gang quickly spread to nearby housing projects in the Soundview area (Monroe Houses, Soundview Houses, Bronx River Houses) and throughout the Bronx, starting a subculture inviting music into the lives of gang members.
 The Black Spades were also participants in the Hoe Avenue peace meeting.
 The Black Spades also included a women's division that started in Clason Point housing and Junior High School I.S.
 131.

 By the early 1970s the Black Spades had increased in numbers and members began to lose focus of their original purpose.
 The Black Spades and younger members (Young Spades/Baby Spades) became violent and other divisions were unrestrained.
 David Brockington didn't like the direction that they were headed so he stepped down as 1st division president.
 Afterwards Monk became the new supreme president of the Black Spades which became a full-fledged street gang.

 New York street gang activity peaked in 1973, and then began to decline.
 Reasons for this decline included violence and drug use as well as a move to the burgeoning hip hop culture in park jams, block parties and clubs.

-Afrika Bambaataa was a warlord in a Black Spade division before becoming a famous hip hop DJ.
-He went on to form the Universal Zulu Nation on November 12, 1973;
+Afrika Bambaataa was a member in the Young Spade 1st division 1st chapter then joined the Bronx River Houses Black Spades 10th Division before becoming a famous hip hop DJ.
+He went on to form the Universal Zulu Nation on November 12, 1977;